Skip to main content

 Introduced by the Securities and Exchange Board of India (SEBI) in December 2024, SIFs aim to bridge the gap between mutual funds and Portfolio Management Services (PMS), offering a middle ground for investors seeking advanced investment strategies with a lower entry barrier than PMS.

-With a minimum investment threshold of Rs.10 lakh, SIFs cater to higher income individuals.
-Unlike traditional mutual funds, SIFs are designed to accommodate higher risks for potentially better returns, making them suitable for seasoned investors who want more control over their portfolios.
+With a minimum investment threshold of Rs.10 lakh, SIFs cater to significantly higher income individuals.
+Unlike traditional mutual funds, SIFs are designed to accommodate relatively higher risks for potentially better returns in long term, making them likely suitable for seasoned investors who want more control over their portfolios.

 What do SIFs offer investors?